sikopet/blog/posts/nfs.md

 Transport protocols

-* NFSv3 - choice of UDP or TCP
+* v3 - choice of UDP or TCP
-* NFSv4 - only TCP
+* v4 - only TCP

+State

+* v3 - stateless (cookies)
+* v4 - stateful (both client and server maintain info on open files an locks)